arundhatibala/arundhatibala/README.md

 ### Hi there 👋

 I'm Arundhati, a junior at Ashoka University and self-taught frontend developer, UI Designer, and digital artist.
-I make clean, meaningful interfaces and occasionally a portrait or two.
+I make clean, meaningful interfaces and occasionally a quick sketch or two.

 I'm committed to gender equality in STEM education and careers.